IORoot/wp-plugin__REST--isometric/README.md

-# Labs Stack
+# REST Isometric

-This is a small shortcode to display a "stack" of images from the latest ParkouLabs images.
+This is a small shortcode to display anisometric view of images from the latest REST endpoint images.

 ## Deploy